danielsaidi/website_danielsaidi/collections/_posts/2010/2010-10-07-onselectrow-fix-for-jqgrid.md

 icon:  javascript
 ---

 I love the [jqGrid jQuery plugin](http://www.trirand.com/blog/).
-If you haven't tried it, I think you should.
-However, the `onSelectRow` event doesn't work that well.
+If you haven't tried it, you should.
+However, `onSelectRow` doesn't work that well.
 Let's fix it.

 When you look at online demos that describe how to edit a grid row, you may have noticed that after editing a row, you must select a new one before you can edit the first one again.

 To fix this, I replaced the original `onSelectRow` implementation: